The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 The majority of Celtic Gods and Goddesses were members of the Tuatha de Danann, one of Ireland’s most ancient and supernatural tribes.
 They were both the Gods of the Celts and ancestors of an ancient Irish people.

 The Tuatha de Dannan were a group of Celtic gods and goddesses who descended from Nemed.
 Originally, they were Irish people, but they were exiled and scattered all around the world.
-When Danu the original Celtic Goddess, learned about them, she offered them her support.
-They lived under her patronage in a mystical country (which may have been the Otherworld called Tír na nÓg) where they learned magical skills and mended their broken strength.
+When Danu, the original Celtic Goddess, learned about them, she offered them her support.
+They lived under her patronage in a mystical country (which may have been the Otherworld called Tír na nÓg), where they learned magical skills and mended their broken strength.

-From the Goddess Danu, the tribe learned wisdom and magic which they used to go back to Ireland.
+From the Goddess Danu, the tribe learned wisdom and magic, which they used to go back to Ireland.
 The Tuatha de Danann were popular for being skilful at art, craftsmanship, and magic.
-Danu taught them to appreciate the arts and beauty in nature, but to also be fierce warriors, something necessary for their survival and return to Ireland.
+Danu taught them to appreciate the arts and beauty in nature but also to be fierce warriors, something necessary for their survival and return to Ireland.

 Another theory is that the mist was actually black smoke as the tribe burned their ships once they arrived in Ireland, maybe as a symbol that they were not leaving the island again.

-Later on, the Celtic gods and goddesses of the Tuaths were sent underground ( it is speculated that they could travel to the otherworld by sea, or by going underground in Ireland through fairy trees and ancient burial grounds), once again exiled from Ireland.
+Later on, the Celtic gods and goddesses of the Tuaths were sent underground (it is speculated that they could travel to the otherworld by sea or by going underground in Ireland through fairy trees and ancient burial grounds), once again exiled from Ireland.
 Over time they became the sidhe, more commonly known as the fairies of Ireland.

-On our website you will find the ultimate guide to the Tuatha de Danann and all of its most prominent members!
+On our website, you will find the ultimate guide to the Tuatha de Danann and all of its most prominent members!

 Goddess Danu

 Goddess Danu was the mother of the Celtic Gods.
 She is also one of the most ancient Celtic Gods and was revered by other Celtic Gods and mortals alike.
+However, Danu does not appear in many stories despite her popularity and significance in Celtic mythology.

-The Tuathe de Dannan, the famous race of supernatural Celtic gods literally translates to the tribe of Danu, or the tribe of the Gods.
+Danu was the goddess of earth and fertility.
+The Tuathe de Dannan, the famous race of supernatural Celtic gods, literally translates to the tribe of Danu, or the tribe of the Gods.

-Some legends claim that Danu is the mother of the Celtic god the Dagda.
+Some legends claim that Danu is the mother of the Celtic god, the Dagda.
 That was narrated in a story where Goddess Danu appeared with the god of light and healing, Bile.
 The latter was a pure representation of a holy oak tree; Danu nurtured the tree and fed it.
 Their union gave rise to the birth of the Dagda, according to legends.

 The Daghda (The Father God of Ireland)

 Dagda had a multitude of abilities, including the power to control life, death and resurrection.
 That alone gave him power over almost everything, yet he was also known for his wisdom, strength and love of the arts.
 Moreover, the Dagda was linked to fertility and magic.
-He also had control over the seasons and time as well as the crops and weather.
+He had control over the seasons and time as well as the crops and weather.

-Considering all of this, honouring the Dagda seems like a no brainer for the Celts.
-Donn a Celtic God of the Dead is thought to be an aspect of Dagda.
+Considering all of this, honouring the Dagda seems like a no-brainer for the Celts.
+Donn, a Celtic God of the Dead, is thought to be an aspect of Dagda.

 The Etymology of the Name

 In the Proto-Indo-European language, there is the word “Dhagho-deiwos”.
-A lot believe that the Dagda is actually one derivation of that word which means the shining divinity.
+A lot believe that the Dagda is actually one derivation of that word, which means the shining divinity.
 The first part of the word actually sounds like the English word “Day”.
-This makes sense considering that the Celtic God Daghda was identified with his ability to change time and weather.
+This makes sense, considering that the Celtic God Daghda was identified with his ability to change time and weather.

 The Portrayal of the Daghda

-While the Dagda was one of the Celtic gods of agriculture and wisdom, he had counterparts from other cultures.
+While the Dagda was one of the Celtic Gods of agriculture and wisdom, he had counterparts from other cultures.
+This includes Odin- the Germanic / Norse God, Dis Pater- the Roman God, and Sucellos- the Gaulish God.

-Legends say that the Dagda was a large man who emitted mystery with a face barely visible under his hooded cloak and large bushy beard that made his facial features less visible, creating even more mystery.
-Unlike other Gods who were described as beautiful, the depiction of Dagda is often a humorous one, not exactly the way many all-mighty deities are described.
+This made his facial features less visible, creating even more mystery.
+Unlike other Celtic Gods who were described as beautiful, the depiction of Dagda is often a humorous one, not exactly the way many all-mighty Celtic deities are described.

 The Four Treasures of the Tuatha de Danann